BASC at Crufts

-It is about working gundogs; every dog is judged to the breed standard but major consideration is given to its appearance, looks and conformation as a working gundog which has just finished a hard shooting season.
-This fact alone makes the class unique.
+The event is about working gundogs; every dog is judged to the breed standard but major consideration is given to their appearance, looks and conformation as a working gundog.
+These requirements make the class totally unique.

 Historically, the Gamekeepers Ring is the oldest in the show.
-In the early days it was also one of the busiest, it was recognised by gamekeepers throughout the country as one of the focal points of their year, signalling as it did the ending of another shooting season.
+In the early days it was also one of the busiest, being recognised by gamekeepers throughout the country as one of the focal points of their year and a signal to the ending of another shooting season.

 The Gamekeepers Association used to hold their annual general meeting at the show.
-Indeed at the former venue, at Earls Court in London, the gamekeepers even had their own bar.
 Before the days of youth training schemes this was the place where budding gamekeepers would be interviewed, where jobs changed hands and new beat keepers were engaged.
-Today things have changed – television and the march of time has seen to that.
+Today things have changed yet the passion for gundogs remains.

 The Gamekeepers Association of the United Kingdom was founded in 1900.
 A year later Crufts was developed out of the Gamekeepers Association Annual General Meeting.

-When Crufts was taken over by the Kennel Club, the only difference as far as the keepers were concerned was that now their dogs also had to be KC registered.
+When Crufts was taken over by the Kennel Club (KC) the only difference, as far as the keepers were concerned, was that their dogs had to be KC registered.

-A number of new sponsors were found to provide some excellent trophies, and two new classes were introduced: for retired Gamekeepers and for Regional Teams.
+A number of new sponsors were included providing some excellent trophies and two new classes were introduced: retired gamekeepers and regional teams.

-The most exciting year in the re-emergence of the event was probably 1992 when Her Majesty the Queen’s Keepers from Sandringham represented the SE England Region of BASC.
-They won the event by the narrowest of margins (1 point) beating the team from the South West of England represented by Lord Bathurst’s Keepers from Cirencester Park in Gloucestershire.
+The most exciting year in the re-emergence of the event was probably 1992 when Her Majesty the Queen’s Keepers from Sandringham represented the South East England Region of BASC.
+They won the event by the narrowest of margins (one point) beating the team from the South West of England represented by Lord Bathurst’s Keepers from Cirencester Park in Gloucestershire.

-Until 1995 there were difficulties because the event was held during the shooting season.
-This made it virtually impossible for most keepers to attend.
-In 1995, for the first time, the event was changed to March and the resultant rise in entrants was testimony to the popularity of the Gamekeepers Classes.
+Until 1995 most keepers struggled to attend as it was held during the shooting season.
+In 1995, the event was held in March for the first time and the resultant rise in entrants was testimony to the popularity of the Gamekeepers Classes.

-(a) The Gamekeepers class, in which a dog has to be registered to a Gamekeeper but may be shown by another person.
+(a) The Gamekeepers Class (a dog has to be registered to a gamekeeper but may be shown by another person)

-For (b) and (c) above all dogs entered into these classes must have regularly worked during the previous season and this must be qualified through certification by a gamekeeper.
+For (b) and (c), all dogs entered into these classes must have regularly worked during the previous season and must be qualified through certification by a gamekeeper.

 In an effort to encourage youngsters to the ring it was decided to allow a young handler to accompany each team.
 The girl or boy carries a placard with the team name on it.

-This has now been extended to a Young Handler’s Class.
-Anyone under 18 may enter this class together with a dog which has already been judged on the day and they will be judged as the best matched pair and the winner receives the Captain Heilgers Perpetual Challenge Cup.
+This has now been extended to a young handler’s class.
+Anyone under 18 may enter this class together with a dog which has already been judged on the day.
+They will be judged as the best matched pair and the winner receives the Captain Heilgers Perpetual Challenge Cup.

 In 2006 more than 250 dogs were entered in these classes.